BhekimpiloNdhlela/ImageSorter/README.md

 Image Soter depends on classes written by me(Bhekimpilo Ndhlela) which include:

-       SorterUnit.java
+       * SorterUnit.java

-       ProgramGUI.java
+       * ProgramGUI.java

-       CalculateMeanColor.java
+       * CalculateMeanColor.java

-       ImageSort.java (main/client library)
+       * ImageSort.java (main/client library)

-       SorterInitializer.java
+       * SorterInitializer.java

-       AppTester.java (for coverage testing purposes)
+       * AppTester.java (for coverage testing purposes) [TODO]

-It also depends on the sorting algorithms libraries from Princeton University, I rewrote some of them and edited most of them these algorithms
+It also depends on the sorting algorithms libraries from Princeton University, I rewrote some of them and edited most of them these algorithms include:

-include:

-       Shell.java
+       * Shell.java

-       Merge.java
+       * Merge.java

-       Insertion.java
+       * Insertion.java

-       Selection.java
+       * Selection.java

-       Quick.java
+       * Quick.java

 ## How To Run	: